webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 |Editorial notes=[new content from [[User:Sierra|Sierra]] ([[User talk:Sierra|talk]]) -- please do not edit]
 }}
 {{Byline}}
-{{Summary_Section|This shows you how to build SVG image processing filters, which you can also apply to non-SVG content using the  [[css/properties/filter|'''filter''']] CSS property.}}
+{{Summary_Section|This guide shows you how to build SVG image processing filters, which you can also apply to non-SVG content using the  [[css/properties/filter|'''filter''']] CSS property.}}
 {{Tutorial
 |Content=